dmytro-shershnev/nodejs-aws-be/README.md

 - SWAGGER documentation is created for Product Service (`openapi.yml`)
 - Lambda handlers are covered by basic UNIT tests (NO infrastructure logic is needed to be covered) to run test execute `npm run test`

+## Task 4
+PR placeholder to meet deadline.
+Will be updated soon with implementation.